PaperKnives/FBox/README.md

 with a little hard work and some more experience, maybe a few contributions, this could become a cool project with alot of potential.

-Built in python version 3.11.4
+Built and tested on Windows, Python version 3.11.4

 ### List of installs:
 ```